boylesoftware/x2node-rsparser/README.md

 	LEFT JOIN services AS s ON s.id = a.interest_service_id
 ```

+The queries above assume that one of the `interest_product_id` and `interest_service_id` columns is always set.
+If the reference is optional, the `lastInterestedInRef` column must contain an expression that evaluates to `NULL` if none of the references are set.

 ### Collection Properties

-Collection properties, such as arrays and maps, add a completely new level of complexity to the problem of mapping two-dimensional result set grid into the record objects.
+Collection properties, such as arrays and maps, introduce a higher level of complexity to the problem of mapping two-dimensional result set grids into the record objects.
 Unless we want to issue a separate SQL query to fetch collection properties for each record in our main result set, which may prove to be exceptionally inefficient, we want to include the collection values in the same result set with the top records.
-SQL allows it with table joins, but now in our result set we can't say that each row corresponds to one record.
+SQL allows it with table joins, which leads, however, to a situation when we no longer can say that each single row corresponds to one single record.
 Instead, multiple rows may belong to the same record and what's even worse, we don't know in advance how many rows.

 To solve this problem, the `ResultSetParser` introduces the concept of *anchor columns*.
-The SELECT query then is written in such way that rows that belong to the same record (or nested object) are groupped together in the result set and all share the same value in the anchor column.
+The SELECT query is written in such way that rows that belong to the same record (or nested object) are groupped together in the result set and all share the same value in the anchor column.
 When the parser progresses through the result set rows, as soon as the value in the anchor column changes it knows that the row belongs to the new object anchored at that column.
 Every result set has at least one anchor column and that's the first columnn, which contains the top record id.
 When only scalar properties are used, every row in the result set will have a different record id in the first column and that's why every row results in a new record.
 However, adding an array property to the result set will result in the parent record properties to be duplicated in the subsequent rows, including the record id, and that is how the parser will know that the rows belong to the same parent record.

-Another important concept is a *collection axis*.
+Another important concept is *collection axis*.
 Because of the way how SQL joins work, it is impossible to select multiple collections on the same nesting level in a single query.
 Multiple collections can be selected, but only if they lay along a single collection axis.
 That is a collection of nested objects can have nested properties that are collections themselves and so on.
 In that case, multiple anchor columns are specified in the markup and a single query can be used.
 When tree-like data structures need to be loaded from the database with multiple collection properties on the same nesting level, several queries must be used, one for each collection axis, and the parsers can be merged to form the final result.
-This functionality is discussed later in this manual.
+This merge functionality is discussed later in this manual.

 Let's consider different scenarios case by case.